nolliechyTW/WIL/Leetcode/SlidingWindow/3. Longest Substring Without Repeating Characters/README.md

 1. Sliding Window<br>
-We can maintain a set to keep track of characters in the current window and use two pointers to represent the start and end of the window.
-Move the end pointer until a repeating character is found, then move the start pointer to eliminate the repeated character.
+We can maintain a set to keep track of characters in the current window and use two pointers to represent the start and end of the window. **Move the end pointer until a repeating character is found, then move the start pointer to eliminate the repeated character**.
 Keep track of the maximum length of the window.

 ### Plan
 > - Sketch visualizations and write pseudocode
 > - Walk through a high level implementation with an existing diagram

-General Idea: Record the minimum price found as we proceed through the array and keep checking for a higher profit
+General Idea: Record the max length found as we proceed through the array and keep checking whether there is repeating character in the string

 1) Initialize variables `seen` to keep track of unique characters in the current substring and `left` to keep track of the length of the sliding window
-2) Iterate through the characters of the input string `s` using the variable `right` as the right pointer of the sliding window.
+2) Iterate through the characters of the input string `s` using the variable `right` as the right pointer of the sliding window
     - Check for repeating characters
     - Update set and calculate length
 3) Return result